Elyeet9/Elyeet9/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on my thesis for a Computer Assited Detection of lung cancer using Convolutional Neural Networks.
+- 🌱 I’m currently learning Concurrent and Distributed Programming/Topics on Game Development.
+- 👯 I’m looking to collaborate on more AI projects.
+- 💬 Ask me about anything AI or game related!
+- 📫 How to reach me: I'm most active on reddit, going by the [u/juanbabuchas](https://www.reddit.com/user/juanbabuchas/) profile.
+- ⚡ Fun fact: I publish D&D5e homebrew on the side for FREE!
+Feel free to look at it on my reddit or my [kofi](https://ko-fi.com/elyeet).
 <!--
 **Elyeet9/Elyeet9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.